AndyUGA/Point-System/README.md

 ## Features
 - Check-in attendees with qr code scanner
 - Track individual points for each attendee
-- View live scores for individuals and for each house
+- View live scores for individuals and their team
 - Modify points for individual attendees
 - View history for each point modification
+- Filter attendees with search bar

 ---------------------------------------------------------------------------------------------------------------------------